-I teach an observation method where the student is able to understand the structure and form (the 3-dimensionality) of an object, and draw it onto a 2-dimensional surface, such as a piece of paper.
+I teach an observation method where the student or health care professional is able to understand the form and volume (the 3-dimensionality) of an object, and draw it onto a 2-dimensional surface, such as a piece of paper.
 This may sound complicated, but it is not and my experience is that everyone whom I have guided in this method has discovered their ability to observe and draw using it.